 - Rawls’s framing of justice as a distributive question of how the great institutions of the state allocate rights, duties and advantages.

 The whole thing can be seen as a kind of riposte to Tribe’s warning that the introduction of mathematics into the law would prove “more dangerous than fruitful”, as a fulfilment of Laudan’s ambition to develop a rigorous meta-epistemology for the law, and as a way of making good on the promise that we found in Blackstone.

-So far I have written five articles, of which the first two have been published, the second two are being considered by journals, and the fifth is still in draft.
+So far I have written five articles, of which the first two have been published, the third has been accepted, the fourth is being considered by journals, and the fifth is still in draft.

 1. Killing Kaplanism: Flawed methodologies, the standard of proof and modernity will appear in the International Journal of Evidence and Proof in 2019 but has already been published through Sage’s “Online First” programme.

 This aims to clear the decks for new quantitative work by definitively refuting on methodological grounds existing quantitative approaches to the standard of proof based on Kaplan’s influential 1968 article.
 I also claim to refute Kaplow’s law-and-economics approach.